rceus/terminal_gmail/README.md

 Developed by Rishabh Jain

-A terminal application that enables you to send emails directly via terminal saving time.
+A ruby script that accesses gmail and lets you operate directly from terminal.